Handy tips on tipping customs, shopping hours, restaurant etiquette, taxi and transport, and more

 Restaurant opening hours

-Spain is very different when it comes to the times of the day you eat, and it is very difficult to do anything different.
+Spain is very different when it comes to the times of the day you eat, and it is very difficult to deviate from Spanish norms.
 But if you come to Spain, why not relax and do what the Spanish do, even though the hours are crazy?

 In the evening, restaurants usually open at 21.00 (9 PM), sometimes 20.30 (8.30 PM).
 But it is not unusual to sit down for dinner around 10 PM.
 If you have an “emergency” you can usually find an open restaurant (e.g. near a train station or tourist district) that has service all day long.
 Also, tapas can be an alternative for an earlier dinner.